A Fitting End

 What was I THINKING?
 The only

-excuse I can offer for even going in that store
+excuse I can offer for even

 was that I had time to kill.
 But, then what